What is Fertility Preservation?

 - quality of the embryos formed and any other factor that would otherwise influence IVF success such as sperm quality used for fertilization.

-The maximum age of 38 has been set because current scientific data supports the notion that the egg that is vitrified and subsequently warmed has the best odds of surviving if retrieved and frozen prior to age 39.
+The recommended maximum age of 38, for undergoing Oocyte cryopreservation, has been set because current scientific data shows significantly lower success rates for women who are older than 39.
 As the techniques and technology improves over time, this age limit may change.
 Therefore, if fertility preservation is the goal, the survivability and potential success of the egg once it is warmed must be considered prior to its freezing.

 How does the IVF process work for the purpose fertility preservation?